2013-11-22

 When I first saw this message, I did a double-take, and then laughed.
 I use Google's 2-step verification.
 My account could not be hacked -- even if they knew my user-id and password, they can't log in.

-With two-factor authentication, I use my normal User-ID and password and then a few seconds later, Google sends a text message to my cell phone.
+With two-factor authentication, I use my normal User-ID and password and then a few seconds later, Google sends a text message to my cell phone, or now to my Google Authenticator program.
 In a secondary Google login screen, I type the numeric code from the text message.
 Only then can I open my account.
 This technique works with both smart and non-smart cell phones.

 It works like this: